electron/governance/wg-api/spec-documents/wc-print-sync.md

 `pageRanges` => `pageRange`
 `printSelectionOnly` => `shouldPrintSelectionOnly`

-`webContents.print()` will no longer take a callback, and instead return a `Promise<void | string>`, where the Promise resolves if printing successfully occured, and rejects with the failure cause if it did not occur.
+`webContents.print()` will no longer take a callback, and instead return a `Promise<void | string>`, where the Promise resolves if printing successfully occurred, and rejects with the failure cause if it did not occur.

 ## Rollout Plan